 Comedian Dean Burnett, describes his epilepsy as a type of “brainstorm” in a clever article he has written for The Guardian.
 He uses the term brainstorm both to describe the frenetic physical activity of his brain during a seizure, but also the strange and interesting ideas that have come to him as a result of seizures.
 As he recovers from a seizure, he says his brain makes associations that he would not otherwise have made, it has often been fuel for his comedy and writing.

 Dean Burnett describes his epilepsy as a type of ‘brainstorm' that often produces something never seen before.

 In his article “Brainstorm In A Teacup: Can Epilepsy Fuel Creativity?” he describes this creative perk,

 “That shake-up of the mind, that brainstorm (yes, I’m co-opting the term) often gives me strange ideas, vivid images, words connected bizarrely – as if someone had emptied the toy box of my mind and joined together bits of mental Lego and a Rubik’s cube and produced something that no one had seen before.
 As a writer and comedian, it has given me some bizarre nuggets of comedy…”

-Of course, no one is suggesting that inducing seizures is a great business strategy when you are looking to solve problems or innovate solutions.
-However, you can take a page out of Burnett's book, and use every circumstance at your disposal, even the negative ones, as a chance to look at thing differently.
+Of course, no one is suggesting inducing seizures when you are looking to solve problems or innovate solutions.
+However, you can take a page out of Burnett's book, and use every circumstance at your disposal, even the negative ones, as a chance to look at things differently.
 What perspective do you have that no one else has?
 Where can your experiences help you identify problems no one else sees?
 How do your strange and unexpected thoughts lead you to better ideas?
-These are questions worth asking yourself, if you want to learn to think like a business revolutionary.
+These are questions worth asking yourself if you want to learn to think like a business revolutionary.

-If you want to learn how to funnel your creativity into business opportunity, please contact us.
+If you want to learn how to funnel your creativity into business opportunities, please contact us.